paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 runnners.

 Later, we can introduce an revised network exchange layer so that we can send a fragment description to the Historical rather than sending a native query.
+This then sets us up to introduce more layers (stages) in a query, to take load off of the Broker for complex queries.
+It also sets us up to add full-fledged joins in a failrly standard way.

+Even layer work can cut the native queries out of the SQL stack: we can convert directly from

 During all of this, we will keep the "classic" engine in place, adding the "next gen" engine alongside.